shaqian/Cognitive-Bot/README.md

 1. Refer to [the circuit diagram](#ir-transmitter) and connect the wires.

-2. Run the following to duplicate the encode code.
+2. Run the following to duplicate the ir_encode code.
   ```
   cd ~/Cognitive-Bot/bin
   cp ir_encode.c on.c
   cp ir_encode.c off.c
   ```

-3. Run ```vi on.c```, and change the hex string in line 166 to what you have decoded, e.g.
+3. Run ```vi on.c```, and change the hex string in line 166 to what you have decoded, ie:
   ```
   char data[6] = {0xb2,0x4d,0x1f,0xe0,0xd8,0x27};
   ```

-4. Run ```vi off.c```, and change the hex string in line 166 to what you have decoded:
+4. Run ```vi off.c```, and change the hex string in line 166 to what you have decoded, ie:
   ```
   char data[6] = {0xb2,0x4d,0x7b,0x84,0xe0,0x1f};
   ```